Seahawks mailbag: Looking ahead to the 2021 salary cap and back at the 2020 draft

 The three most obvious cap savings might be defensive end Carlos Dunlap ($14.1 million with no dead money), left tackle Duane Brown ($11 million savings with $2 million in dead money) and safety Quandre Diggs ($5.5 million with no dead money).

 The odds would seem really against Dunlap playing next season on that contract — Seattle didn’t give up much to get him (B.J.
-Finney and a seventh-round pick), so there won’t be the pressure to have to re-sign him to make that deal look good.
+Finney and a seventh-round choice), so there won’t be the pressure to have to re-sign him to make that deal look good.
 But if he plays well, maybe Seattle tries to redo that deal before free agency.

-Brown will be 36 next year, has battled injuries the last few seasons and appeared to contemplate retirement after last season as it was.
+Brown will be 36 next year.
+He has battled injuries the past few seasons and appeared to contemplate retirement after last season as it was.
 But that obviously leaves the issue of who plays left tackle if he’s not around.

 Diggs will be 28 next season, and I think the thought has been that Seattle sees him as part of the long-term future.
-But the secondary has obviously been an issue this season, and Seattle could view Marquise Blair as the heir apparent there (Blair, though, is rehabbing from an ACL injury suffered in September, which might complicate that situation some).
+But the secondary obviously has been an issue this season, and Seattle could view Marquise Blair as the heir apparent there (Blair, though, is rehabbing from an ACL injury suffered in September, which might complicate that situation some).

 And my one general rule when it comes to the cap is that NFL teams always seem to find a way to keep the players they really want.